footholdtech/pulumi-fivetran/sdk/dotnet/Config/README.md

-A Pulumi package for creating and managing Fivetran cloud resources.
+A Pulumi package for creating and managing Fivetran resources.